ThomasMertes/seed7/src/read_me.txt

   Additionally a symbolic link to the executable is placed in the 'prg' directory (Under Windows symbolic links are not supported, so a copy of the executable is placed in the 'prg' directory).

+REMAINING BUILD STEPS

-The Seed7 compiler (s7c) is compiled with:
+    After a successful compilation of the Seed7 interpreter (s7) the Seed7 compiler (s7c) can be compiled with:

     make s7c